DataONEorg/d1_python/d1_mn_generic/doc/setup-local-d1-stack.rst

     $ sudo nano /home/gmn/.bashrc

-  Close to the top, just after the section that aborts if not running interactively, add::
+  Close to the top, just after the section that exits if not running interactively, add::

     PATH=/var/local/dataone/gmn_venv/bin/:$PATH